AndrijaS37N/old-topics-notes/README.md

 > The Bachelor's Thesis **&#x2717;**

 ...
-These are some classes and subjects that I wanted to mention at the moment of writing this.
+These are just some classes and subjects that I wanted to mention at the moment of writing this.

 ## 🏄

-Personal research list:
+Personal research list from 2017-ish to 2019-ish:
 1. Algorithms
 1. Access Control Systems & Linux Hardening
 1. AI Software & Research